haacked/haacked.com/_posts/2017/2017-12-29-work-hard-and-love-yourself.md

 At the beginning of the year, I set three specific and measurable fitness goals for myself to accomplish by the end of the year.

-1. Do a push-up with my son laying on my back.
+1. Do a push-up with my son on my back.
 2. Do an unassisted pull-up.
 3. Touch my toes without bending my knees.